azmatkamal/voting-app-ethereum-smart-contract/README.md

 # ethereum-smart-contract
-This is the application related to decenteralized votting application using ethereum smart contract.
-All the use cases and scenarios are mentioned in the document.pdf at root. <br/>
+This is the application related to the decentralized voting application using Ethereum smart contract.
+All the use cases and scenarios are mentioned in the document.pdf at the root.<br/>
 <br/>
 Truffle, Solidity, ReactJS, NodeJS, Ganache (local block chain) <br/>
 <br/>